Jared-Luxton/NASA-astronauts-telomeres-chromosomes/README.md

   [Analyzing the Effects of Space Flight on Telomere Length Dynamics in NASA Astronauts](https://nbviewer.jupyter.org/github/Jared-Luxton/NASA-astronauts-telomeres-chromosomes/blob/master/NASA-astros-telomeres-JupyterNotebook.ipynb).

 This analysis is intended for those interested in the code and/or science; jargon has been avoided wherever possible.
 Please enjoy!
-And feel free to contact me.
+And, feel free to contact me.

 **Contact:**
 Jared Luxton